JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **In 1631, two London bible printers accidentally left the word "not" out of the seventh commandment, which then read, "Thou shalt commit adultery."
-This legendary book is now known as the "Wicked Bible."**.
+And here is a just a random fact -  **41% of women apply body or hand moisturizer a minimum three times a day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)